-5.5.25 Security Di ranch Director Potential Designates Field or Plant Personnel Reports to Operations Section Chief Forms / Tools 201 Incident Briefing For Public Information Script m, Incident Action Plan, 214a Individual Activity L s og, R ole Responsibilities The Security Group Supervisor coordinates all security activities all incident facilities.
-These could include: Implementing and coordinating security measures.
+3.3.23 Security Br ranch Director neu de Dinesteu Detential Designates ranch Director Potential Designates Reports to Field or Plant Personnel / Operations Section Chief Forms / Tools 201 Incident Briefing For 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Security Group Sup security activities all inc could include: Implementing and coordinating security measures.
 Staging Areas.
 Reception Centres.
 Incident Sites.
-Incident Facilities. nting security measures Ensuring only authorized personnel have access to the response location. and controlling access.
-A Security Group Super rvisor reports to the Implementing strategies and tactics for the Security Branch Director.
-Security Groups and Security Units If necessary, Security Branch Units may be allocated to other elements of the response to defined security locations. aid in efficient comman nd and control of the a Staging Area Security t to the Staging Area Coordinating all Security Group / Unit activity.
-Branch Director.
-In these cases, the title rather than Security Gr Reporting all interactions with the public or media to their supervisor.
-Group supervisor rathe Branch Director. er than the Security Providing regular updates to their assigned The roles and responsi Group Supervisor and a are identical, only their differs. a Security Unit Leader supervisor on the progress of Security Group / Unit activities. - Guide for further details.
-Digital vers ion is available at The Pipe eline.
+Incident Facilities.
+This includes implement nting security measures Ensuring only authorized personnel have access to the response location. and controlling access.
+A Security Group Super Security Branch Directo visor reports to the Implementing strategies and tactics for the defined security locations.
+Security Groups and Security Units If necessary, Security Branch Units may be allocated to other elements of the response to aid in efficient command and control of the incident.
+For example, a Staging Area Security Unit Leader may report to the Staging Area Coordinating all Security Group / Unit activity.
+Manager directly rathe Branch Director.
+In these cases, the title rather than Security Gr The Security Unit Lead Security Unit Leader Reporting all interactions with the public or media to their supervisor.
+Group supervisor rathe Branch Director.
+The roles and responsil Group Supervisor and a are identical, only their differs. er than the Security pilities of a Security a Security Unit Leader Providing regular updates to their assigned supervisor on the progress of Security Group / Unit activities.
+Digital versi - Guide for further details.
+Eline .
 Hard copies are available in the ICP.